Opens an external site in a new window

 Please enable JavaScript to watch the video 📼

-Open Source Favicon Generation & Optimisation in 2022
+Open Source Favicon Generation & Optimization in 2024

 Open Source Favicon Generation #